-The Renton School District’s LAP mission is to provide intensive intervention for students below standard in reading.
+Renton School District’s LAP mission is to provide intensive intervention for students below standard in reading.
 The goal of the program is to accelerate learning for these students and bring them quickly to standard.
-All of Renton School District’s 14 elementary schools receive LAP funds to support K-4 Literacy.
+All of Renton School District’s 15 elementary schools receive LAP funds to support K-4 Literacy.

 Students served in LAP work on reading skills and strategies tailored to their needs.
-Instruction may be focused on developing foundational skills and comprehension using a program called Leveled Literacy Intervention (LLI).
-Some students receive additional support in building vocabulary and oral language comprehension through shared reading and a program called “Let’s Talk About It!”
+Instruction may be focused on developing foundational skills, phonics and comprehension using Leveled Literacy Intervention (LLI) or Systematic Instruction in Phonological Awareness, Phonics, and Sight Words (SIPPS).
+Phonemic Awareness interventions are provided through Heggerty, Bridging the Gap.
 All intervention programs used in Renton School District are research-based and align to the core curriculum.